About the Department

 For undergraduates with a deeper interest in the subject, there are programs leading to the A.B. degree, the A.B. degree with honors, and the combined A.B.-M.A. degrees.
-As well as the "standard" concentration, there are more specialized concentrations in ethics and political philosophy, in the logic and philosophy of science, and in physics and philosophy.
-These encourage an inter-disciplinary approach and even allow students to apply related courses in other departments towards the fulfillment of their concentration requirements.
-Moreover, the requirements in all four concentration tracks allow ample room for concentrators to pursue their individual interests, as these develop.
+As well as the standard philosophy concentration, there is an interdisciplinary concentration in Physics and Philosophy.
+The standard concentration also encourages an inter-disciplinary approach by allowing students to apply related courses in other departments towards the fulfillment of their concentration requirements.
+The requirements also allow ample room for concentrators to pursue their individual interests, as these develop.

 The Philosophy Department also houses a Ph.D. progam.
-Brown has been traditionally strong in epistemology, philosophy of mind, metaphysics, ethics, and history of philosophy, and is currently also strong in political philosophy and in the philosophy of logic, language, and mathematics.
+Brown has been traditionally strong in epistemology, philosophy of mind, metaphysics, ethics, and history of philosophy, and is currently also strong in political philosophy and in aesthetics.

 For general questions about the department, you may contact us by email.